norihikokimura/pjt_noo-book2-translation/en_01-14_preface.md

 In all this, _process_ is still not present as something essential, only as something mechanical <!-- 11 -->.
 In our profession of architecture there is no conception, yet, of process _itself_ as a budding, as a flowering, as an unpredictable, unquenchable unfolding through which the future grows from the present in a way that is dominated by the goodness of the moment.

-### 6/ POSSIBILITY OF A NEW VIEW OF ARCHITECTURAL PROCESS
+## 6/ POSSIBILITY OF A NEW VIEW OF ARCHITECTURAL PROCESS

 I shall argue that every good process in architecture, and in city planning also, treats the world as a whole and allows every action, every process, to appear as an unfolding of that whole.
 When living structure is created, what is to be built is made consistent with the whole, it comes from the whole, it nourishes and protects the whole.

-We may get some inkling of this kind of thing by considering what it means to _design_ a building, and to compare it with what it means to _make_ a building.
+We may get some thinkling of this kind of thing by considering what it means to _design_ a building, and to compare it with what it means to _make_ a building.
 Naively, I make a building if I actually do it myself, do it with my own hands.
 This sounds like fun.
 But of course that is impossible for all but the very smallest buildings.
 More deeply, what it means for me to _make_ a building is that I am totally responsible for it.
 I am actually responsible for its structure, its materials, its functioning, its safety, its cost, its beauty, everything.
-This is in marked contrast with the present idea of architecture, where as an architect I am definitely not responsible for everything.
+This is in marked contrast with the present idea of architecture, where as an architect I am definitely _not_ responsible for everything.
 I am only responsible for my particular part in the process, for my set of drawings, which will then function, within the system, in a strictly limited fashion that is shut off from the whole.
 ***
 13
 I have limited responsibility.
 Like a bureaucrat, I play my role, but “don’t ask me to be responsible for anything-I am just doing my job.”